 Submitting Your Application

-The deadline for receipt of complete applications is December 2nd, including transcripts, GRE test scores, and recommendation letters.
+The deadline for receipt of complete applications is November 16th, including transcripts, test scores (if applicable), and recommendation letters.
 Late applications are not accepted or reviewed.
 We do not accept applications for Spring semester.
-The entire application process is online and it includes uploading transcripts, Personal History Statement, and Statement of Purpose, inputting the registration number for GRE and/or TOEFL exams, and filling out contact information for at least three recommenders.
+The entire application process is online, and it includes uploading transcripts, Personal History Statement, and Statement of Purpose, and providing registration numbers for the TOEFL and/or GRE (submission of GRE scores is optional in our program), and contact information for at least three recommenders.

 It is the responsibility of the applicant to ensure that all materials, including recommendation letters, are submitted by the deadline.

 For tips on successful applications, see Application Tips below.